lexler/hack_for_good/docs/feedback_description.md

 During the summary, the user optionally records:
 - Days practiced since last visit.
 - ECBI/WACB score (or similar numeric rating).
+- Coaching time in minutes (defaults to 0, user can modify to any number).
-- Two checkboxes for “Did not collect homework” and “Did not administer questionnaire.”
+- Two checkboxes for "Did not collect homework" and "Did not administer questionnaire."

 Clipboard data is always exported in the same order: